 - They force your dog to change their stride, putting pressure on the joints causing discomfort or pain, and makes it more difficult for them to walk or run on slippery surfaces.

 - They are more likely to get caught on things causing them to break, bleed, and possibly become infected; sometimes loss of the nail occurs.

 - They could become embedded in the pad, which almost certainly causes a painful wound, and can lead to an infection deep inside the pad.

 If you hear your dog’s nails clicking on the floor or pavement, it’s probably time.
 To avoid these and other issues, Sandra recommends nails should be trimmed every 4 weeks.

 The task seems simple enough, particularly with the wide array of nail clippers now available, but the procedure can go terribly wrong with one bad clip, leaving a dog reluctant to ever allow you near his feet again.

-The 3 most common reasons owners put off regular nail care are:
+The 3 most common reasons owners put off cutting their dogs’ nails are: